Step One: Preparing for your Heavy Bag Workout

-Right, when you’re ready it is important to warm up, there are a number of ways to do this, skipping is the preferred warm up but if this is not available then by simply jumping lightly on your toes while swinging your arms in a circular motion should be enough.
+Right, when you’re ready it is important to warm up, there are a number of ways to do this, skipping is the preferred warm-up but if this is not available then simply jumping lightly on your toes while swinging your arms in a circular motion should be enough.
 Do this for around 3-5 minutes.

 Once you’re warmed up, grab yourself a timer as we’re going to break our workout into three 2-minute rounds.